Table of Contents

 What Are Comparative Adjectives?

-Comparative adjectives are used when you want to compare two things.
-They help us describe the differences between the two by showing whether something is larger, smaller, faster, slower, and so on.
+Comparative adjectives are used to compare two things.
+They help us describe differences by showing whether one thing is larger, smaller, faster, slower, or has some other quality in a greater or lesser degree than the other.

 How to Form Comparative Adjectives